 Fabian Willskytt leads teams systematically quantifying and analyzing the human, social and environmental impacts of 6,000 global equities and real estate investment trusts, 58,000 muni bond issuers, and 10,000 mutual fund managers — which total more than 75,000 HIP (Human Impact + Profit) Ratings, which quantify impact, future risk and return potential for investors.
 Fabian co-architects and co-manages investment portfolios for institutional and individual clients to seek higher human impact and financial resilience.
 Fabian is an MBA graduate from San Francisco State University, with a focus on sustainable business practices and economic development.
 Fabian achieved a top-10 worldwide finalist recognition in Morgan Stanley’s Sustainable Investing Challenge.
 Prior to joining the HIP team, Fabian advised social enterprises in the U.S. and internationally, including Africa.
 Fabian is also an adjunct professor in Sustainability & Innovation at San Francisco State University.

-VP, Product Development + Impact Investing Analytics
+Director, Marketing, Client Solutions + Impact Investing Analytics

 ZACHARY WORTHINGTON, MBA

 Zach leads the internal accounting processes and supports both client reporting and 401k business development.
 Prior to starting at HIP, Zach spent years as a food-related entrepreneur, from designing a commercial aquaponics system to opening a wine bar.
 Zach earned an MBA from Presidio Graduate School where his interest in social change was converted into a lifelong personal integration.
 When not fighting for increased transparency in capital markets, Zach can often be found in the kitchen or on a basketball court.